Jim Hanna (loyalist): Killing

-Following his death the UVF described him as a "Brigade Officer", who held the rank of "full colonel responsible for operation control".
+Following his death the UVF described Hanna as a "Brigade Officer", who held the rank of "full colonel responsible for operation control".

-Hanna's inquest, at which his UVF membership was acknowledged, suggested that his killing might have occurred because he had "offended this organisation in some way".
-According to the then leader of the UVF's youth wing the Young Citizen Volunteers (YCV), who chose to remain anonymous, a power struggle of sorts followed Hanna's death as he was strongly admired by both the YCV and his former comrades in "Special Services", that is those operatives who took part in the gun battles on the Springmartin Road and other flashpoints near the republican Springfield Road.
+Hanna's inquest, during which his UVF membership was acknowledged, suggested that his killing might have occurred because he had "offended this organisation in some way".
+According to the then leader of the UVF's youth wing the Young Citizen Volunteers (YCV), who chose to remain anonymous, a power struggle followed Hanna's murder, as he was strongly admired by both the YCV and his former comrades in "Special Services", that is those operatives who took part in the gun battles on the Springmartin Road and other flashpoints near the republican Springfield Road.

 The YCV commander claimed that the killing of Hanna eventually led to Gibson being removed from his position as head of the UVF in favour of the YCV chief, as well as the abandonment of Gibson's political arm, the Volunteer Political Party later that year.